-4.3 $\mathcal{H}2$ -norm comparisons
+4.3 \mathcal{H}2 -norm comparisons

-Table 2 represents the $\mathcal{H}2$ error norm of the full model and the corresponding ROM of the BIPS models by the ISKA and IRKA approaches.
+Table 2 represents the \mathcal{H}2 error norm of the full model and the corresponding ROM of the BIPS models.
 This table is numerical evidence of the robustness of the proposed approach.